-Before a student will be allowed to self-administer medicine pursuant to this section, the student's parent or guardian must provide to the principal or designee all of the documents listed below.
+Before a student will be allowed to self-administer medicine, the student's parent or guardian must provide to the principal or designee all of the documents listed below:

 - a.
-Written authorization from the student's parent or guardian for the student to possess and self-administer asthma medication; - A written statement from the student's health care practitioner verifying: - That the student has asthma, diabetes, and/or an allergy that could result in anaphylactic reaction; - That he or she prescribed medication for use on school property during the school day, at school-sponsored activities, or while in transit to or from school or schoolsponsored events; and - That the student understands, has been instructed in selfadministration of the emergency medication, and has demonstrated the skill level necessary to use the medication and any accompanying device; - A written treatment plan and written emergency protocol formulated by the prescribing health care practitioner for managing the student's asthma, diabetes, or anaphylaxis episodes and for medication use by the student; - d.
-A statement provided by the school system and signed by the student's parent or guardian acknowledging that the board of education and its agents are not liable for injury arising from the student's possession and self-administration of asthma medication; and - e.
-Any other documents or items necessary to comply with state and federal laws.
+Written authorization from the student's parent or guardian for the student to possess and self-administer asthma medication;b.
+A written statement from a health care practitioner verifying: - A written statement from a health care practitioner verifying: 1) That the student has asthma, diabetes, and/or an allergy that could result in anaphylactic reaction; - The medication is prescribed for use on school property during the school day, at school-sponsored activities, or while in transit to or from school or school-sponsored events; and - That the student understands, has been instructed in self-administration of the emergency medication, and has demonstrated the skill level necessary to use the medication and any accompanying device; - A written treatment plan and written emergency protocol formulated by the prescribing health care practitioner for managing the student's asthma, diabetes, or anaphylaxis episodes and for medication use by the student; - d.
+A statement provided by the school system and signed by the student's parent or guardian acknowledging that the board of education and its agents are not liable for injury arising from the student's possession and self-administration of asthma medication; and e.
+Any other items necessary to comply with state and federal laws.

-Prior to being permitted to self-administer medicine at school, the student also must demonstrate to the school nurse, or the nurse's designee, the skill level necessary to use the emergency medication and any accompanying device.
+Prior to being permitted to self-administer medicine at school, the student also must demonstrate to the school nurse, or the nurse's designee, (1) the skill level necessary to use the emergency medication and any device necessary for its administration; and (2) sufficient knowledge and maturity to be independent in the management of the medication with no oversight from school staff.